John Ratzenberger: Voice work

+Aside from Pixar and Skydance animated productions, Ratzenberger voiced Harland the jet tug in Disneytoon Studios' Planes (2013), and Brodi the plane in its sequel, Planes: Fire & Rescue (2014), which are spin-offs of Pixar's Cars series and executive-produced by Lasseter.
+Additionally, Ratzenberger provided the voice for Aniyaku the assistant manager in the English dub version of Studio Ghibli’s Spirited Away (2002), which Lasseter also executive-produced.

 Personal life

 Ratzenberger lived in London for 10 years.
 Since 1994, he has lived in Vashon, Washington.
-He married Georgia Stiny in 1984; during their 19 year marriage they had two children together before divorcing in 2004.
+Ratzenberger married Georgia Stiny in 1984; during their 20-year marriage they had two children together before divorcing in 2004.
 He then married Julie Blichfeldt in November 2012.

-He developed a packaging-alternatives product made from biodegradable and non-toxic recycled paper as a safe alternative to foam peanuts and plastic bubble wrap.
-This product, SizzlePak, was manufactured by his company Eco-Pak Industries, which he co-founded in 1989.
-In 1992 he sold Eco-Pack to Ranpak Corp.
+Ratzenberger developed a packaging-alternatives product made from biodegradable and non-toxic recycled paper as a safe alternative to foam peanuts and plastic bubble wrap.
+This product, SizzlePak, was manufactured by his company Eco-Pak Industries, which Ratzenberger co-founded in 1989.
+In 1992, he sold Eco-Pack to Ranpak Corp.

 Political views

-Ratzenberger is a Republican.
+Ratzenberger is has been a longtime registered Republican.
 During the 2008 presidential race, Ratzenberger campaigned for John McCain, appearing with former Cheers co-star Kelsey Grammer at several Republican party events.
-He was outspoken in opposition of the 2010 health care reform bill, referring to it as socialism.
+Ratzenberger was outspoken in opposition of the 2010 health care reform bill, referring to it as socialism.
 On January 17, 2010, he appeared and endorsed Scott Brown for the United States Senate at Mechanics Hall in Worcester, Massachusetts.
 Ratzenberger campaigned for Republican Josh Mandel of Ohio for state treasurer in 2010 and served as master of ceremonies for Mandel's inauguration into the position in 2011.
 He considered running for the U.S. Senate in Connecticut in 2012.

 Ratzenberger endorsed Mitt Romney in 2012.
 He appeared on Your World with Neil Cavuto to support Donald Trump's candidacy during the 2016 presidential race, shortly after Trump was declared the presumptive Republican nominee.
-He praised his performance as president in 2017, saying he had done "a wonderful job as far as manufacturing is concerned."
+He praised his performance as president in 2017, saying he had done "a wonderful job as far as manufacturing is concerned".

 During the COVID-19 pandemic, Ratzenberger expressed his support for the United States Postal Service (USPS) in 2020 via Cameo and suggested people who wished to help them donate and buy presents for Christmas early.